xeoron/frenamer/README.md

 Example I.
 =====
-   Rename all jpg files to "Vacation 2013" with a sequential number prepended to each new filename.
+   Rename all jpg files, in the current folder, to "Vacation 2013" with a sequential number prepended to each new filename.

    		frenamer -rf="Vacation 2013" -sp -e=jpg